 Finally, the newest major addition to USJ is “Universal Spectacle Night Parade: Best of Hollywood,” featuring Transformers, Jurassic World, Harry Potter, and Minions has now debuted!
 This cutting edge parade features moving projection mapping along the entire parade route–a state of the art technology developed by USJ–and much more.
 Until Super Nintendo World opens, this is the hot new draw to Universal Studios Japan.

 That’s it for now!
 By following our tips for the attractions that see high wait times, you can knock out the headliners early and spend more time exploring.
 Even going on a busy weekend day with Halloween Horror Nights in the evening, I was able to do every attraction that I wanted to do (some more than once) and wander around taking photos for quite a while during our first visit.
 Without a solid plan of attack and a willingness to use Single Rider, I would’ve accomplished 3-4 attractions the entire day.
 On subsequent trips, we’ve planned better and done even more.
 Hopefully these tips help you plan a better visit to Universal Studios Japan.
 If you have any questions, please post them in the comments below!

 If you’re planning a visit to the Japan that includes Osaka and/or Kyoto, please check out my other posts about Japan.
 You’ll also want to consult our Osaka, Japan City Guide to determine everything you should see and do while there.

 Have any additional questions about Universal Studios Japan?
-Are you planning a visit in Summer 2020 (or thereafter) to experience Super Nintendo World?
+Are you planning a visit in 2023 or 2024 to experience Super Nintendo World?
 If you’ve visited, what did you like and dislike about USJ?
 How do you think it compares to Tokyo Disney Resort if you’ve visited both?
 Any additional tips to add?
 Does Universal Studios Japan interest you?
 Would you like to see more posts on it?
 Please share your thoughts in the comments!